wjkoznarek/du-cybersecurity-bootcamp/README.md

 - To configure Filebeat on your web VMs run the following commands

-  - Edit [/etc/ansible/files/filebeat-config.yml](Ansible/files/filebeat-config.yml) in the control node to include the ELK Stack IP address.
+  - Edit [/etc/ansible/files/filebeat-config.yml](Ansible/files/filebeat-config.yml) in the ansible container on the control node to include the ELK Stack IP address.
 You should also change the default login credentials.

 ```yml
 output.elasticsearch: